AaltoSciComp/scicomp-docs/triton/tut/cluster-shell.rst

 .. figure:: img/connecting--terminal.png
    :alt: Image of terminal with two commands ran: ``whoami`` and ``hostname``

-   Image of a terminal - this is what you want does it all.
+   Image of a terminal - this is what does it all.

 In the image above, we see a pretty typical example.
 The **prompt**